Membership

 Committee meetings: Four-to-five meetings per year.
 Three planned in-person meetings: a summer workshop in July/August, a fall workshop just prior to the Surgery Summit, and a grading session for the Phase II examination in February/March.
 The committee also meets virtually two times in the spring for a short planning meeting and longer workshop.

-Benefits of service (benefit value estimates will change for volunteers whose committee terms begin June 1, 2024): Examination Committee members will receive reimbursement for actual round-trip coach/economy airfare to the Summit, subject to ACVS reimbursement policies, an estimated value of $700; reimbursement for hotel accommodations at the Summit headquarter hotels, or less expensive hotel, for Sunday–Wednesday nights to attend the Examination Committee meeting through the end of the day Wednesday, a value of more than $300 per night, or approximately $1,200 total; and complimentary Surgery Summit registration, a value of $670.
+Benefits of service: Examination Committee members earn 20 maintenance of certification activity points per year during their term.
+Examination Committee members will receive reimbursement for actual round-trip coach/economy airfare to the Summit, subject to ACVS reimbursement policies; reimbursement for hotel accommodations at the Summit headquarter hotels, or less expensive hotel, for Sunday–Wednesday nights to attend the Examination Committee meeting through the end of the day Wednesday; and complimentary Surgery Summit registration.
+Examination Committee members earn twenty maintenance of certification activity points per year of service.

 Workload: Heavy.
 Year-round responsibilities.